MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/sites/sites-and-site-collections-overview.md

 ![Diagram of a site collection](../media/DiagramOfSiteCollection.gif)

-The SharePoint Server 2019 modern experience is similar to the experience in SharePoint in Microsoft 365.
+The SharePoint Server modern experience, available in both SharePoint Server 2019 and SharePoint Server Subscription Edition, is similar to the experience in SharePoint in Microsoft 365.
 The main difference is Hub sites aren't available in SharePoint Server.
 We do recommend that you use the same process as in SharePoint in Microsoft 365, create site collections for each unit of work instead of creating subsites.
-These site collections will make it easier when migrating your SharePoint farm to SharePoint in Microsoft 365.
+These site collections will make it easier when migrating your SharePoint Server farm to SharePoint in Microsoft 365.

 The following guidelines show the relationship between SharePoint Server sites and site collections, and content databases: